sahithyandev/s3/src/content/docs/engineering-thermodynamics/01-introduction.md

 next: true
 ---

+This page includes a brief revision of some important concepts in thermodynamics.

 ## Ideal gases

 Theoretical gases.
 Composed of randomly moving particles.
 No inter-molecular forces.
 Molecules interact with each other and their container only through perfectly elastic collisions.
 Occupies no space.
 Zero volume.
 Massless.